9 Must-Have Grill Tools for Your Best Barbecue Ever

 Best Multitasker: Tongs

 Say farewell to the pointy metal forks and prongs.
 Tongs are a much better grill tool because they don’t puncture meat (which allows a lot of the juices to drain out onto the grates and the flame below).
 Use tongs to toss ingredients in marinades, to transfer items from platter to grill, to flip food, and to serve with ease.
+Though you may not have thought of tongs as a grill cleaning tool, they are the perfect item to wipe down a still-hot grill without getting burned, just wad up some foil and pinch with the tongs.
 Stock up on two or more of this grill tool so you can switch to a new pair of tongs between handling raw and cooked meat.

 Best Heat Monitor: Air Probe